KaneCheshire/remotely/README.md

 Technically this shouldn't be a reason for the board to not think it's a capable remote, but perhaps the data has to match exactly for the board to recognise it as a Boosted remote.
 Unfortunately, with the public Bluetooth APIs available on Android, I can't find a way to set this flag value to match explicitly.

 The other difference is the type indicator for the UUIDs section is `0x07` and not `0x06`.
-What's interesting is the actual value bytes are exactly the same, but for some reason the remote advertises it as partial (`DATA_TYPE_SERVICE_UUIDS_128_BIT_PARTIAL`) but the app advertises it as complete (`DATA_TYPE_SERVICE_UUIDS_128_BIT_COMPLETE`).
+The actual value bytes are exactly the same, but the remote advertises it as partial (`DATA_TYPE_SERVICE_UUIDS_128_BIT_PARTIAL`) and the app advertises it as complete (`DATA_TYPE_SERVICE_UUIDS_128_BIT_COMPLETE`).
 Again, unfortunately I can't see a way to override this byte using the public Android Bluetooth APIs.
+You can read more on the difference between these two [here](https://support.dialog-semiconductor.com/forums/post/dialog-smartbond-bluetooth-low-energy-–-software/incomplete-vs-complete-list-128-bit).

 This means that 60 out of the 62 bytes match, and this could potentially be a reason why I can't get the board to try to connect to the app as a remote when they're both in pairing mode.